 APCo has completed the first steps in the new groundwater monitoring program under this rule.

 APCO took a series of groundwater samples at the boundaries of both ash storage sites.
 We took some samples before the groundwater passed beneath the ash storage sites.
 (The reports refer to this as up-gradient.)
 We took other samples after it passed beneath the sites (down-gradient).
 We used the data to establish baseline levels for 21 different substances in the groundwater.
 Moving forward, we will use these baselines to help determine if our ash storage sites are impacting the groundwater.

 It is important to remember that variations in the level of these substances in groundwater are natural and occur for many reasons.

 The initial data at Mountaineer Plant show potential groundwater impacts very close to our storage sites.
-This lead us to broaden our groundwater monitoring activities to look at 21 different substances in the groundwater.
+This led us to expand our groundwater monitoring program at Mountaineer Plant to look at 21 different substances in the groundwater at the plant site.

 We are working to understand what the numbers mean.
 We will do additional monitoring and analysis to determine if there are groundwater impacts from our storage sites farther from the immediate area.

 We proactively reached out and met with plant neighbors and community leaders to answer questions about the data collected so far and to discuss next steps.